comfortable-panda/ComfortablePandATS/README.md

 Also check box is available for you to distinguish completed assignments from working assignments.

 ## Cache
-In order to reduce the network load on PandA, we have implemented a cache function for getting assignments and quizzes.
+In order to reduce the network load on Sakai LMS, we have implemented a cache function for getting assignments and quizzes from REST API.
 The default cache interval is as follows
 - Assignment fetching --- 2 minutes
 - Quiz fetching --- 10 minutes

-The cache time can be changed in the configuration.
+The cache time can be changed in the configuration tab in `miniSakai`.

 # Screenshot
 ![](https://user-images.githubusercontent.com/41512077/140854635-974aee4b-fea3-4051-8956-ac696d1648ec.png)

 # How to compile from source code